borkshop/kni/MANUAL.md

 # Kni Manual

-The following is an undigestable reference because I don’t yet have time to write a graduated tutorial.
+The following is an undigestable reference because I don't yet have time to write a graduated tutorial.

 Kni is a parser, compiler, and a runtime, all of which are accessible with